izivkov/universalapp/README.md

 Since this app was developed on the [ionic](http://ionicframework.com/) framework, follow [these](https://ionicframework.com/docs/intro/installation/) instructions to setup your environment.

+As IDE, we used the [Microsoft Visual Code](https://en.wikipedia.org/wiki/Visual_Studio_Code) tool, which works really well with TypeScript and Angular projects.

 The app was developed under Linux, so this document may not exactly match if you are developing under another OS.

 As a pre-requirement you need to have insatlled the Java SDK and Android SDK.
 You can get the Android SDK from [here](https://developer.android.com/studio/index.html#downloads).